Reducing Complexity to Increase Infrastructure Security

 What simplicity means

 Colin 00:25:32.497 So when we talk about cybersecurity, we often stay rooted in all the moving parts of the puzzle without really getting to the solution’s essence, which is simplicity.
 So in the complex environments we work in though, what really does simplicity mean?
 Resources are now accessible across multiple private/public clouds or containers with various users accessing them.
 In that environment, the natural reaction has been to deploy a continually growing variety of technologies and solutions.
 We're going to throw money and people at the problem, but in reality, simplicity is key.
 We want to shrink the attack surface so that security is closest to the applications, devices, and data, no matter where they live.
 In that way, security becomes an intrinsic part of the process rather than an add-on after.
-So our solution for this is the open-source Teleport Access Plane.
+So our solution for this is the open-source Teleport Access Platform.
 This solution is zero trust, certificate-based, provides advanced access workflows, and gives complete visibility into access and behavior.
 It's not only more secure, but simpler.
 It brings all the requirements we were looking for into your infrastructure at the protocol level.

 Gaining visibility through Teleport